 ⚕️ Coronavirus Update: As of May 2020, Mexico City’s Pride Parade (Marcha del Orgullo LGBT de la Ciudad de México) is still scheduled online-only on Saturday, June 27. )

 Getting There & Where to Stay

 Ok.
-First, you will need to actually get to Mexico City.* Skyscanner is one of our favorite places to search for and keep track of deals.
+First, you will need to actually get to Mexico City.* Skyscanner.com is our favorite places to search for and keep track of deals.
 Some airlines offer deals directly from their websites: Iberia.com and AirFrance.com, For package deals with airfare and hotels, your best bet might be Expedia.

 After your plane lands, we highly recommend using Uber to get around Mexico City.
 It’s safe and cheap.
 Try calculating your fare with the Uber’s Mexico City fare calculator and get a discount with the promo code “ubervamosgay.”

 As you search for a place to stay In Mexico City, you will find many openly gay guys renting their spaces through AirBNB (and, the gay-owned and operated MisterBNB is also available. ) However, for a wild weekend in Zona Rosa, you might prefer a hotel for your busy weekend.
 We recommend two gay-friendly options:

 This can be a your perfect home base as you spend the weekend bar crawling though Zona Rosa.
 Simple, modern, and stylish, the Valentina is a boutique hotel that is literally steps away from the action.
 The front desk is very helpful and very gay friendly.
 More info, photos, and lowest rates »